 All things have energy and/or spirits associated with them.
 These altered states produced from ritual let us see these underlying aspects to move and alter them.
 Magic should be used to improve ourselves and the world around us.

-Nature and the divine aspect is far more powerful than we can ever imagine.
-Anyone who tries to do harm our bend nature to their will is in for some trouble.
+Nature and the divine aspect are far more powerful than we can ever imagine.
+Anyone who tries to do harm or bend nature to their will is in for some trouble.
 You get back what you put in threefold (often called the “threefold rule”).